Broadmeadow railway station: Signal boxes

 The Australian Rail Track Corporation's Broadmeadow Centralised Traffic Control centre for the northern half of the state including the North Coast line to Brisbane, is located just south of the station, as is Transport Asset Holding Entity's Broadmeadow signal box which controls the Broadmeadow to Eraring section of the Main Northern line.

 Yard

 South of the station lies the extensive Broadmeadow yard.
-NSW TrainLink have a depot that maintains its Endeavour and Hunter railcar fleet.
+NSW TrainLink have a depot that maintains its Endeavour and Hunter railcar fleets.
 The former Broadmeadow Locomotive Depot is used to house preserved rolling stock.